bit-broker/website/content/en/docs/api-conventions/authorization.md

 It is expected that the coordinator user, who creates the data connector, will distribute the contribution key in a secure manner to the relevant party.

-##### Obtaining a Consumer Key
+##### Obtaining a Consumer Token

-Consumer keys are required to authorize calls to the [Consumer API](/docs/consumer/).
+Consumer authorization tokens are required to authorize calls to the [Consumer API](/docs/consumer/).
 This API is used to access data via a policy definition.

-Consumer keys are obtained by utilizing end-points on the [Coordinator API](/docs/coordinator/).
+Consumer authorization tokens are obtained by utilizing end-points on the [Coordinator API](/docs/coordinator/).
 To do this you must [create an access](/docs/coordinator/access/#creating-a-new-access), which is a link between a user and a policy definition.

-Once you create such an access, then the consumer key will be returned in the body of the [response to that API call](/docs/coordinator/access/#creating-a-new-access).
+Once you create such an access, then the consumer authorization token will be returned in the body of the [response to that API call](/docs/coordinator/access/#creating-a-new-access).

-If a consumer key is lost, then you can [reissue the access](/docs/coordinator/access/#reissuing-an-access) to obtain a new key.
-Note that, in this scenario, the old consumer key will be rescinded.
+If a consumer authorization token is lost, then you can [reissue the access](/docs/coordinator/access/#reissuing-an-access) to obtain a new token.
+Note that, in this scenario, the old consumer authorization token will be rescinded.